hunterkepley/pi-hole-setup-guide/README.md

 One thing you can do, is run the script on a copy of your blacklist. `pihole -g` will tell you how many duplicates you have, and running the script is an easy way to clean it up.
 It will take time, but you can run-it-and-forget-it.

+To do so, make a copy of your blacklist, clear the original, and run it using the copied blacklist.
+This way it doesnt combine with your existing blacklist